15 best weekend baking recipes

 Relax with one of our weekend bakes.
 These baking project recipes are perfect for lazy weekends when you’re not in a rush and fancy a potter in the kitchen.

-Stretch your bread baking skills with one of our recipes for bagels, savoury and sweet breads.
+Stretch your bread baking skills with one of our recipes for bagels or savoury and sweet breads.
 Attempt classic patisserie with our step-by-step recipes.
 Get ahead with some loaf cakes for the tin, which will keep well during the coming week.
 Or spend some quality time baking with the kids.

-It’s time to unwind with one of our best-ever weekend bakes…
+It’s time to unwind with some of our best-ever weekend bakes…

 What makes a great weekend bake?

-Bake a fresh, golden loaf to serve friends with lunch, ice a layer cake for a birthday dinner, or make biscuits and loaf cakes for the tin, ready to see you through a busy week.
+Bake a fresh, golden loaf to serve friends with lunch, ice a layer cake for afternoon tea or make biscuits and loaf cakes for the tin, ready to see you through a busy week.
 This is baking at its most rewarding and relaxing.

 Our best weekend baking recipes